 - Honeymoon rates

 There are some lenders offering honeymoon rates while in the early months of the mortgages.
 Interest rates presented can be a lot lower than the existing variable interest rate, which is only applicable for a limited time.
 Most of the time, the duration is between six and twelve months.

 Once the introductory period is over, the standard current rate will be used.

 - All in one loan

-This normally set up as an all in one transactional account including your savings, mortgage and cheque accounts.
+This is normally set up as an all in one transactional account including your savings, mortgage, and cheque accounts.
 All your cash deposits and income are paid into the account, thus reducing your loan balance.
 A credit card, most of the time, is linked to the account, and payments are taken from the transactional account monthly.

 - Mortgage offset account

 Your loan account is linked or connected to a regular account where your salary is credited.
 While the money is sitting in your savings account, it will then offset against your loan and there is absolutely no interest charged on that amount.

 There are other available mortgages you can consider, better do your homework first before deciding which is best for your needs.